Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles: QSL for composite systems

-For composite system the GHZ state, $(|0\cdots0 \rangle+|1\cdots1\rangle)/\sqrt{2}$, is usually used as a benchmark for the QSL\cite{Taddei,Campo}.
-The rotation angle on the GHZ state can be explicitly computed as $\cos\theta_{GHZ}=\sqrt{\frac{1+e^{-N\gamma t}\cos(N\omega t)}{2}}.$ It can be seen from Fig.\ref{fig:angle} that while for small $t$, i.e., when the noise effect is still small, the GHZ state achieves the maximal speed of evolution, for big $t$ GHZ state is no longer the optimal state that achieves the maximal angle, in fact GHZ state can be even worse than the separable state.
-This is clearly seen in Fig.\ref{fig:entropy}, where we plotted the entanglement for the optimal state that saturates $d(I^{\otimes^2}, K_t^{\otimes 2})$.
-It clearly shows that the maximally entangled state is only optimal when $t$ is smaller than a threshold, when $t$ is bigger than the threshold, the optimal state that achieves maximal rotated angle gradually changes from the maximally entangled state to separable states.
-From Fig.\ref{fig:maximalangle5} we can also see that the maximal angle on the GHZ state is far below the maximal angle on the separable state.
-This is because the maximal angle on the GHZ state actually does not change with $N$(it only shortens the optimal time achieving the maximal angle by $N$ times), i.e., $\max_t \theta_{GHZ}=\max_t\arccos \beta$ with $\beta=\sqrt{\frac{1+e^{-\gamma t}\cos(\omega t)}{2}}$, while $\max_t \theta_{sep}=\max_t\arccos (\beta^N)$ increases with $N$.
-If we take the rotated angle as the degenerate effect under the noisy dynamics, this also means that while the GHZ state deteriorates fast under the dephasing noises at short time, in the long time the entanglement in the GHZ state mitigates the maximal degeneration.
+On the other hand, for composite systems, the GHZ state (that is,$(|0\cdots0 \rangle+|1\cdots1\rangle)/\sqrt{2}$) is usually used as a benchmark for the QSL \cite{Taddei,Campo}.
+The rotation angle on the GHZ state can be explicitly computed as $\cos\theta_{\text{GHZ}}=\sqrt{\frac{1+e^{-N\gamma t}\cos(N\omega t)}{2}}.$ It can be seen from Figure~\ref{fig:maximalangle2}(a) that for small values of $t$ (i.e., when the noise influence is still not strong), the GHZ state can help achieve the maximal speed of evolution.
+However, for high values of $t$, the GHZ state is no longer the optimal state that achieves the maximum angle $d(I^{\otimes N}, K_t^{\otimes N})$.
+More precisely, the GHZ state can be even worse than the separable state.
+This can be clearly observed in Figure~\ref{fig:maximalangle2}(b), where we quantify the entanglement for the optimal state that saturates $d(I^{\otimes^2}, K_t^{\otimes 2})$.

+The maximally entangled state is optimal only when $t$ is below the threshold (e.g. $t < 1.5$).
+When $t$ is above the threshold, the optimal state that achieves the maximum rotation angle gradually changes from the maximum entangled state to the separable state.
+Moreover, it can be seen that the maximum angle on the GHZ state is much smaller than the maximum angle on the separable state.
+This is because the maximum angle on the GHZ state does not change with $N$, which can be observed from Figure \ref{fig:maximalangle5} (it only shortens the optimal time consumed to obtain the maximum angle by $N$ times).
+That is, $\max_t \theta_{\text{GHZ}}=\max_t\arccos \beta$ with $\beta=\sqrt{\frac{1+e^{-\gamma t}\cos(\omega t)}{2}}$, while $\max_t \theta_{\text{sep}}=\max_t\arccos (\beta^N)$ increases with $N$.
+From another perspective, if we take the rotated angle as the degenerate effect under noisy dynamics, it indicates that although the GHZ state deteriorates fast in the presence of dephasing noise in a short period of time, in the long run, the entanglement in the GHZ state mitigates the maximal degeneration.